ChunAllen/Spotify-Caster/README.md

 # Spotifycaster #
 Twitter Bot that tweets a random song from followed artist per hour.

+Used ruby on rails app here instead of plain ruby, becuase I'm saving the tweets and determine whether it was mentioned or unmentioned.

 # Stacks #
 * Rails 4.1.6
 * ruby 2.1.4p265